thischrisblack/transmitter/README.md

 ## A custom CMS built on React and Firebase.

 A microblog / music player / code portfolio on the frontend, and a creativity archive manager on the backend.
+As a musician, web developer, artist, and amusing idiot, I needed a play to store and display my various scraps of ideas, and to sort them for my own review and further development.
 This is Transmitter.

 ![Transmitter public view.](./src/assets/img/screenshot.JPG)

+My own public implementation is at [www.chrisblack.net](https://www.chrisblack.net).
 Here's what it has:

-1. **Blog.** Post whatever little bits of anything come to mind, from photos to sound files to anecdotes to links to jokes to coding projects and whatever else occurs to you.
+**Blog.** Post whatever little bits of anything come to mind, from photos to sound files to anecdotes to links to jokes to coding projects and whatever else occurs to you.

 - Make the posts public or private.
 - On the admin side, filter by post type to review all entries of a certain type ("jokes" or "lyrics" or "images" or what have you).

-2. **Music Player.** I am a musician, so I wanted a custom music player for my work.
+**Music Player.** I am a musician, so I wanted a custom music player for my work.

-- Batch upload your MP3s
+- Batch upload your MP3s.
-- ID3 tag info extracted and stored in the database for diplay / filtering.
+- ID3 tag info extracted and stored in the database for display / filtering.

-3. **Calendar.**
+**Calendar**

-- Add pubilc of private events.
+- Add pubilc or private events.

+**Code Portfolio**

+- Any messages of type "code" will be displayed in the /code part of the website, which also has some introductory text.

-4. **Admin Features**
+**Admin Features**

-- Sort your posts by post type, and check out your calendar for your day's tasks.
+- Sort your posts by post type to see everything of a kind at once, and check out your calendar for your day's tasks.

-5. **Mobile-first.** This app was made for your phone, to transmit your wisdom from anywhere at any time.
+**Mobile-first.** This app was made for your phone, to transmit your wisdom from anywhere at any time.

+## TO-DO

+This is a first-draft public deployment of this app, and there is much to do to make it usable and add all the features I intend to add.

+1. Documentation!
+This is the barest documentation possible right now, and there is a lot to add!

+2. Blank Slatification!
+Right now, a lot of my specific content and needs are hard-coded.
+I'll have to take some time to refactor to make it easier for you to use.

+3. Meta tags!
+I need to install react-helmet.

+4. Lazy images!
+We can't be using up all that free bandwidth on images below the fold.

+5. Video!
+I'd like to add a native video player.

+6. Social!
+I'd like to add the ability to cross-post to Facebook, Twitter, etc.

+7. Sticky!
+Some posts want to be sticky.

+# Create React App Boilerplate

+## From here on down is the React boilerplate README text, which I have not modified.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).